TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Experimental Results

 \subsection{Implementation Details}

+\textit{\textbf{1) TUNI Encoder:}} We develop three versions of the TUNI encoder--TUNI-T, TUNI-S and TUNI-B--targeting real-time, balanced and high-performance RGB-T semantic segmentation models.
+The output size, channel dimension and depth of each stage, along with the corresponding Params and FLOPs, are summarized in Table \ref{table1}.

-\textbf{The Pre-training} is conducted on ImageNet with 8 RTX 4090 GPUs.
-An RGB-T translation model is utilized to generate aligned RGB-T image pairs and a classifier head is added to the TUNI encoder to build the classification model.
-The training is optimized using AdamW with the initial learning rate of 1e-3 and weight decay 5e-2, and the batch size is set to 1024.
-The resolution of RGB-T image pairs are resized to 224 × 224.
-We train the model for 300 epochs, and the model weight with the best performance on the validation set is retained.
+\textit{\textbf{2) Pre-training:}} The pre-training is conducted on ImageNet-1K with 8 NVIDIA H20 GPUs.
+An RGB-T translation model \cite{translation} is utilized to generate aligned RGB-T image pairs and a classifier head is added to build the classification model.
+The RGB-T image pairs are resized to 224 × 224.
+The data augmentation strategies related to color are only used for RGB images, while other common strategies are simultaneously performed on RGB and thermal images, e.g., random rotation, mixup, cutmix.
+During the training, $E_r$ and $E_t$ are optimized sequentially using two AdamW optimizers with the initial learning rate of 1e-3 and weight decay of 5e-2, and the batch size is set to 1024.
+When one encoder is being trained, the other is frozen to ensure training stability.
+We train the model for 300 epochs and the checkpoint of $E_r$ that achieves the best validation performance is retained.

-\textbf{The Fine-tuning} is conducted on FMB, PST900 and CART, wih an RTX 4090 GPU.
-A lightweight segmentation head is added to the TUNI encoder to build the segmentation model.
-Before training, the TUNI encoder is initialized with the pre-trained weights obtained from the pre-trianing phase, whereas the segmentation head is initialized randomly.
-Image resizing, random cropping and flipping were used to augment the data during training, as the configure in the original benchmark \cite{FMB, PST900, CART}.
-The training is optimized using Ranger with the weight decay 5e-4 and initial learning rate 1e-4, multiplied by $(1-\frac{iter}{max\_iter})^{power}$ during training, with a power of 0.9.
-For FMB, PST900, and CART, the training epochs are set to 80, 200, and 300, with corresponding batch sizes of 8, 2, and 8, respectively.
+\textit{\textbf{3) Fine-tuning:}} The fine-tuning is conducted on MSRS, FMB, PST900, CART and SUS on an RTX 4090 GPU.
+Before training, the TUNI encoder is initialized with the pre-trained weights obtained from the pre-training phase, whereas the segmentation head is initialized randomly.
+Image resizing, random cropping and flipping were used to augment the data during training, as configured in the original benchmarks \cite{FMB, PST900, CART, MSRS, SUS}.
+The training is optimized using Ranger with the weight decay of 5e-4 and initial learning rate of 1e-4, multiplied by $(1-\frac{iter}{max\_iter})^{power}$ during training, with a power of 0.9.
+For MSRS, FMB, PST900, CART, and SUS, the training epochs are set to 500, 80, 200, 300 and 200, with corresponding batch sizes of 4, 4, 4, 8, and 4, respectively. {All results are averaged over three independent runs to ensure stable evaluation.}